-Optimization plays an important role in scientific fields ranging from physical sciences to machine learning and statistics to engineering.
+Optimization plays an important role in scientific fields ranging from machine learning to physical sciences and statistics to engineering.
+It lies at the core of data science by providing a mathematical language for handling both computational algorithms and statistical inferences in data analysis.
 Numerous algorithms and methods have been proposed to solve optimization problems.
-Examples include Newton's methods, gradient and subgradient descent, conjugate gradient methods, trust region methods, and interior point methods (see Polyak, 1987; Boyd and Vandenberghe, 2004; Nocedal and Wright, 2006; Ruszczynski, 2006; Boyd et al., 2011; Shor, 2012; Goodfellow et al. (2016) for expositions).
-Practical problems arose in fields like statistics and machine learning usually involve optimization settings where the objective functions are empirically estimated from available data (a training sample or a statistical sample) with the form of a sum of differentiable functions.
-We refer such optimization problems with random objective functions as stochastic optimization.
+Examples include Newton's method, gradient and subgradient descent, conjugate gradient methods, trust region methods, and interior point methods (see Polyak, 1987; Boyd and Vandenberghe, 2004; Nocedal and Wright, 2006; Ruszczynski, 2006; Boyd et al., 2011; Shor, 2012; Goodfellow et al. (2016) for expositions).
+Practical problems arising in fields like statistics and machine learning usually involve optimization settings where the objective functions are empirically estimated from available data with the form of a sum of differentiable functions.
+We refer to such optimization problems with random objective functions as stochastic optimization.
 As data sets in practical problems grow rapidly in scale and complexity, methods such as stochastic gradient descent can scale to the enormous size of big data and have been very popular.
-There have been great recent research interest and work on the theory and practice of gradient descent and its extensions and variants.
-For example, a number of recent papers were devoted to investigate stochastic gradient descent and its variants for solving complex optimization problems (Chen et al. (2016), Li et al. (2017), Mandt et al. (2016), Kawaguchi (2016), Keskar et al. (2017), Lee et al. (2016), Ge et al. (2015), Jin et al. (2017)).
-Su et al. (2016) showed that the continuous-time limit of Nesterov's accelerated gradient descent is a second-order ordinary differential equation that can be used to understand and analyze the acceleration phenomenon and generalize Nesterov's scheme; and Wibisono et al. (2016) studied acceleration from a continuous-time variational point of view and further developed a systematic approach to understand acceleration phenomenon and produce acceleration algorithms from continuous-time differential equations generated by a so-called Bregman Lagrangian.
-In spite of compelling theoretical and numerical evidence on the value of the stochastic approximation idea and acceleration phenomenon, yet there remains some conceptual mystery in the acceleration and stochastic approximation schemes.
+There has been recent surging interest in and great research work on the theory and practice of gradient descent and its extensions and variants.
+For example, a number of recent papers were devoted to investigate stochastic gradient descent and its variants for solving complex optimization problems (Ali et al. (2019), Chen et al. (2016), Ge et al. (2015), Jin et al. (2017), Kawaguchi (2016), Keskar et al. (2017), Lee et al. (2016), Li et al. (2017b), Mandt et al. (2016), and Shallue et al. (2019)).
+In particular Su et al. (2016) derived the continuous-time limit of Nesterov's accelerated gradient descent as a second-order ordinary differential equation for studying the acceleration phenomenon and generalizing Nesterov's scheme.
+Wibisono et al. (2016) further developed a systematic approach based on continuous-time variations to understand the acceleration phenomenon and produce acceleration algorithms from continuous-time differential equations.
+In spite of compelling theoretical and numerical evidence on the value of the stochastic approximation idea and acceleration phenomenon, yet there remains some conceptual and theoretical mystery in the acceleration and stochastic approximation schemes.